Bosch is known as one of the world’s biggest engineering brands, but did you know they made electric motors for bikes?

 The in-built GPS enables you to choose between the fastest or most scenic route to a given location.
 It’s the perfect tourist or touring companion.

-Purion is Bosch’s smallest device, displaying charge status, speed, ride mode, range, trip distance and total distance.
+The Bosch Purion is their smallest device, displaying charge status, speed, ride mode, range, trip distance and total distance.
 The small, but perfectly formed unit fits at the end of a handlebar and can be operated with a thumb or finger while riding.

 Mounted on an e-bike stem, Bosch Intuvia displays all the critical information.
 It’s easy to read, even in low light and a USB port enables you to charge your devices on the go.